stephensipos/traktorkereso/docs/api/ratings/list.md

 # Ratings: list

-Returns all ratings of the specified tractor.
+Returns all ratings written for the specified tractor.

 ## HTTP Request